Illustration: Daniel Zender

 Building a narrative

-We often make music without thinking about why we’re making it.
+We often create music without thinking about why we’re making it.
 It’s okay to operate on intuition and make music for music’s sake, but it may still benefit you to ask yourself: What is the music about?
 Moreover, what are you all about?
 Before even beginning a project and arriving at an artistic identity, it can be elucidating to define some themes and create a language around what you and your work are all about.
 The purpose of your music can now be to tell your story, or at the very least, you’ll have an angle that can be expressed in words.

 Another way to anchor your work in meaning is to align it with a cause, be it social or political in nature.
 If you choose to go this route, the purpose of your music can be to bring awareness to something greater than yourself.
 This additional dimension of thematic foundation to a creative project can work wonders for the urgency and vitality of a project.
 Your work can have meaning as a social commentary through lyrics, or even more subtle means such as track titles if you make instrumental music.